nf-core/rnafusion/docs/usage.md

 ### Custom resource requests

 Wherever process-specific requirements are set in the pipeline, the default value can be changed by creating a custom config file.
-See the files in [`conf`](../conf) for examples.
+See the files hosted at [`nf-core/configs`](https://github.com/nf-core/configs/tree/master/conf) for examples.

+If you are likely to be running `nf-core` pipelines regularly it may be a good idea to request that your custom config file is uploaded to the `nf-core/configs` git repository.
+Before you do this please can you test that the config file works with your pipeline of choice using the `-c` parameter (see definition below).
+You can then create a pull request to the `nf-core/configs` repository with the addition of your config file, associated documentation file (see examples in [`nf-core/configs/docs`](https://github.com/nf-core/configs/tree/master/docs)), and amending [`nfcore_custom.config`](https://github.com/nf-core/configs/blob/master/nfcore_custom.config) to include your custom profile.

+If you have any questions or issues please send us a message on [Slack](https://nf-core-invite.herokuapp.com/).

 ## AWS Batch specific parameters